Gambit (game show): Main game

 Each game was worth $100.
 The first team to win two out of three games won the match and advanced to the bonus round.
-If time ran out (which would be indicated by a bell), then the game would resume the following episode.
+If time ran out during a game, it would be continued on the following episode.

 Answer Machine

 For the NBC pilot only, the couples took turns answering questions, each of which was presented as a clue leading to the correct response.
 The couple in control heard a clue and then hit their buzzer to freeze the "Answer Machine," an electronic screen that would highlight spaces to represent the number of words/letters in the answer and fill in some of them.
 A correct response within five seconds awarded control of the top card from the deck, while a miss gave it to the opponents.
 The number and positions of the filled-in letters were randomly determined, and couples could offer multiple guesses within the time limit.